 By focusing states’ reduction efforts on these five pivotal points of contact, and by enhancing technical assistance to states aimed at reducing disproportionate contact of minority youth with the juvenile justice system, we hope to see significant reductions in racial and ethnic disparities.

-Read Administrator Harp’s oped on how OJJDP Is Simplifying Title II Work to Focus on DMC Reduction, Not Process.
+Read former Administrator Caren Harp’s oped on how OJJDP Is Simplifying Title II Work to Focus on DMC Reduction, Not Process.

 Access more information on Compliance with the Core Requirements of the Juvenile Justice and Delinquency Prevention Act including a redlined version of the JJDP Act with JJRA amendments.